kingzamzon/docs/README.md

 ## ✨ Workflow

-When adding new content or re-organizing existing content, please be sure to update the sidebar file `sidebars.js`.
+When adding new content or re-organizing existing content, please be sure to update the following:

+1. Sidebar file - `sidebars.js`
+2. Redirects file - `netlify.toml`

+### Updating the sidebar

 To create a top-level, **noncollapsible** category like `Getting Started`, add the following to the `docs` array: